-TRAVELLERS INTERNATIONAL HOTEL GROUP, INC. ("Travellers"), incorporated on December 17, 2003, is the developer and operator of Resorts World Manila ("RWM"), an integrated tourism resort in the Philippines.
+TRAVELLERS INTERNATIONAL HOTEL GROUP, INC. ("Travellers"), an integrated tourism resort in the Philippines.
 RWM is the first integrated leisure and resort property in the Philippines that combines privately-operated gaming facilities with hotel, retail, dining, entertainment and other leisure amenities.
 Travellers was awarded one of the first licenses issued by the Philippine Amusement and Gaming Corporation ("PAGCOR") in June 2008 to construct and operate integrated leisure and gaming facilities to an international standard with the goal of enhancing tourism in the Philippines.
 RWM, which was the first site to be completed, opened in August 2009.